36 Hours in Cáceres: A Cyclist’s Guide

 Eat, drink, relax

-After a day (or 2) of exploring this city’s incredible history, it is time to eat.
+tory, it is time to eat.
 Cáceres is a place of genuine flavours and simple preparation, reflecting the city’s proximity to rural Spain.
 Local dishes include migas, a rustic fry of breadcrumbs, garlic, bacon, chorizo and peppers, and lamb caldereta, a shepherd’s dish flavoured with rich and smoky pimentón de La Vera – paprika, the star spice of Extremadura.
 Try El Figon de Eustaquio.
 Run by the same family for 75 years, you can order venado de montería (wild venison) or perdiz estofada (partridge stew) and compliment the food with some extraordinary local wines.

 To end the evening pedal over to the El Corral de las Cigüeñas.
 Difficult to find (there are no signs – ask a local), this spot is in the centre of the old town, surrounded by ivy-covered stone walls and covered by swaying palm trees.
 It features an incredible wine list, decent and inexpensive drinks and live music.